FunnyWolf/Viper/docs/en/policies/terms_of_service.md

 | Basic | Core emulation tools   | Non-commercial | Free Trial           |
 | Pro   | Full operational suite | Commercial     | Subscription License |

+### Refund Policy

+- Pro Edition Refund: If the purchased Pro Edition License has not been activated or used, a refund can be applied for.
+The refund amount will be calculated based on the price at the time of purchase.
+- Basic Edition Refund: The Basic Edition License is free to use and does not require a refund.

 ---

 ## 3. User Obligations